Edward Howell (actor)

-Edward Welsford Rowsell Howell (15 July 1902 – 20 August 1986),also known as pen name E.R.
-Howell, Edward Welsford Rowsell and Teddy/Ted Howell was a British Australian, character actor, radio and theatre producer, director and scriptwriter, theatre founder and drama teacher.
+Edward Welsford Rowsell Howell (15 July 1902 – 20 August 1986), also known as pen name E.R.
+Howell, Edward Welsford Rowsell and Teddy/Ted Howell was a British-born Australian character actor, radio and theatre producer, director and scriptwriter, theatre founder and drama teacher.

 He was notable for his career in Australia in all genres of the entertainment industry in a career spanning radio, stage, television and film.
 In 1927 he appeared in a cameo role in the early Australian film For the Term of his Natural Life, at the time the highest-grossing film in Australian cinema.
 After this film, he moved to radio broadcasting and producing until reviving his screen career in the late 1950s, mainly appearing in made for TV Movies and serials.